Murder of Kelly Anne Bates: Background

 James Smith was an unemployed divorcee living in the Gorton area of Manchester.
 Described by acquaintances as "house-proud" and "well groomed", he was a teetotaller and non-smoker.
 Smith's marriage had ended in 1980, after ten years, because he had been violent towards his wife.
 His next relationship was with 20-year-old Tina Watson, whom between 1980 and 1982 he "used as a punch-bag", even subjecting her to severe beatings while she was pregnant with their child.
 She said: "At first it was now and again; just a little tap.
 But in the end it was every day.
 He would smack me in the face or hit me over the head with an ashtray.
 He would kick me in the legs or between the legs."
 Watson managed to escape from the relationship, during which Smith had also attempted to drown her while she was bathing.
 After that relationship came to an end in 1982, Smith started seeing 15-year-old Wendy Mottershead, whom he also abused.
 In one attack he held her head under water in the kitchen sink in an attempt to drown her.

 In 1993, Smith began grooming Kelly Bates when she was 14 years old, having met her while she was babysitting for friends.
 Approximately two years later, when she had left school, Bates moved in with Smith at his home in Furnival Road, Gorton.
 She was concealing the age difference between them from her parents, Tommy and Margaret Bates.
 Bates' mother said of her first meeting with Smith after the two had started living together: "As soon as I saw Smith the hairs on the back of my neck went up.
 I tried everything I could to get Kelly Anne away from him."

 Although Bates had left Smith briefly because of arguments with him, she was once more living with him at Furnival Road by the end of November 1995.
-Her parents noticed bruises on her, which she explained away as being the results of accidents.
+Her parents noticed bruises and bite marks on her, which she explained away as being the results of accidents.
 She became increasingly withdrawn and in December 1995 resigned from her part-time job.
 In March 1996, Bates' parents received cards purportedly from her for their anniversary and a birthday, but only Smith had written in them.
 When her brother tried to see her at the house, Smith said she was not at home.
 When a concerned neighbour asked after her, she was briefly shown at an upstairs window.